alan-turing-institute/trustworthy-assurance/docs/dmh-report/executive-summary.md

 # Executive Summary

-There is a culture of distrust surrounding the development and use of digital mental health technologies. <!-- something about the current mental health crisis -->
+There is a culture of distrust surrounding the development and use of digital mental health technologies.

+As many organisations continue to grapple with the long-term impacts on mental health and well-being from the COVID-19 pandemic, a growing number are turning to digital technologies to increase their capacity and try to meet the growing need for mental health services.

 Clearer assurance on how ethical objectives should be considered and implemented (e.g. fair use of data; explainable processes and outcomes) is necessary to help build a more trustworthy and responsible ecosystem.
 Trustworthy Assurance is a framework and methodology for enabling such an ecosystem, and this report presents findings and recommendations of a project undertaken between July 2021 and June 2022.